 While the below schedule is subject to change over the course of the quarter, we will cover the following topics (in approximate order):

 - Memory management and implementation-level abstractions

 - Linked data structures

 The prerequisite for CS106B is completion of CS106A and readiness to move on to advanced programming topics.
 A comparable introductory programming course or experience (including high school AP courses) is often a reasonable substitute for Stanford’s CS106A.
 If you are unsure if this course is the right for you, read more about course placement.

 If you are an undergraduate, you must enroll in CS106B for 5 units (this is by department and university policy, no exceptions).
 If you are a graduate student, you may enroll in CS 106B for 3 or 4 units to reduce your units for administrative reasons.
 Taking the course for reduced units has no change on the course workload.

+There will be assessments at mid-quarter and end-quarter.
 Read more about assessments.

 Final grades for the course will be determined using the following weights:

 The university “I” grade (“incomplete”) is appropriate for circumstances of significant personal or family emergency disruption that prevent a student from finishing course requirements on schedule.
 To be considered for an incomplete, you must have completed all of the assignments up until your “incomplete” request at a passing level.
 You must also have an extenuating circumstance that warrants an extension of time beyond the end of the quarter.
 Approval for an incomplete is at the instructors’ discretion.
 Incompletes will not be considered for reasons such as low performance in the course or workload difficulties.